Join millions of Canadians who have already trusted Loans Canada

 • Foreign transaction fees – KOHO charges 1.5% in foreign transaction fees.
 While this is a lot lower than most credit cards, it doesn’t make it ideal for travelling unless you get the Extra Account.

 • No effect on credit score – KOHO is a prepaid credit card, meaning payments are not reported to the credit bureaus, so there’s no impact on your credit.
-If you’re looking to build your credit, KOHO does offer a credit building product.
-You simply need to subscribe to their Credit Building Program for a low monthly fee of $5 to $10.
+If you’re looking to build your credit, KOHO does offer two Credit Building Programs.

 • Spending limit – You have a daily spending limit of $ 4,000

 If you have trouble accessing affordable credit due to bad credit, KOHO can help you build your credit history through its Credit Building Program.
-Their credit building program is a credit-building line of credit with a monthly subscription fee. $10 a month with the Easy Account, $7 a month with the Essential and Extra Accounts, and $5 a month with the Everything Account.
+This Credit Building Program is a credit-building line of credit with a monthly subscription fee. $10 a month with the Easy Account, $7 a month with the Essential and Extra Accounts, and $5 a month with the Everything Account.

-You can renew every 6 months depending on your credit goals or cancel at any time.
+You can stay opted in for as many months as you need.
+KOHO recommends at least 3 months for best results.
 When you subscribe, KOHO will automatically deduct the subscription fee from your account each month and report these “payments” to a credit bureau.
 There’s no hard credit check.

 Koho Credit Building banner